Robust Non-Adiabatic Holonomic Gating in Qutrits via Inverse-Engineered Pulse Shaping and Error Compensation: Derivation of Second-Order Fidelity Terms

-This appendix provides detailed derivations of the fidelity for qutrit system, systematically applying time-dependent perturbation theory to analyze systematic errors over $t \in [0, \tau]$ (gate pulse) and $t \in [0, 2\tau]$ (including compensation pulse), offering a clear theoretical guide.
+This appendix provides detailed derivations of the fidelity corrections for the qutrit system, systematically applying time-dependent perturbation theory to analyze systematic errors over the gate pulse ($t \in [0, \tau]$) and the compensation pulse ($t \in [\tau, 2\tau]$).